 Instruction is currently taking place only online.
 Individual artistic lessons will be possible again starting on June 2, 2020, under specific premises and in compliance with specified regulations for both, practicing and the implementation of one-to-one teaching.
 We are still in our digital semester and the 2020 summer semester in Berlin is “optional”: it does not count towards the standard number of semesters for a degree.
 Those who are unable to travel or who belong to one of the risk groups will not be disadvantaged in any way.

-In keeping with the distancing and hygiene rules, practicing is currently possible in a very limited manner and only for students who are in Berlin and have no possibility of practicing at home.
-Staggered time slots are available for the practice rooms in the Marstall building.
+In keeping with the distancing and hygiene rules, practising is currently possible in a very limited manner and only for students who are in Berlin and have no possibility of practising at home.
+Staggered time slots are available for the practise rooms in the Marstall building.
 You must register through your main course teacher.

 At the moment, the dates previously published are still in effect, i.e. the semester ends on July 3 (with examinations through July 17), and the winter semester begins on October 5.
 However we are in regular conversation with the other arts universities in Berlin and the local authorities and will discuss in the various committees next week whether teaching could optionally take place until the end of July and in September, in order to enable students to catch up and/or take examinations.
 Since students will not be able to acquire certain points for ensemble playing in the customary manner in the current circumstances, substitute credits may be assigned in consultation with your main teacher.
 This should enable all students who wish to complete their studies this semester to do so.